About Dr. Craig Baker,

 Dr. Baker is board-certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 He is also a member of The Society of Thoracic Surgeons.

-On July 1, 2017, Dr. Baker was appointed to the position of Chief of the Division of Cardiac Surgery at USC.
+On July 1, 2017, Dr. Baker was appointed to the position of Chief of USC Cardiac and Vascular Institute at USC.
 Dr. Baker is also the Vice Chair of Surgical Education and the Program Director of Cardiothoracic Surgery at the Department of Surgery, Cardiovascular Thoracic Institute of USC.